 When Joseph’s brothers stripped him of his many-colored coat, they were attempting to remove his dream.
 Their intention is indicated by their statement – “we shall see what will become of his dreams.”
 All your carnal brothers can do is to remove the outward signs of distinction; they cannot remove your dream.
 They can beat you bloody and throw you into a pit, but they cannot remove your dream.
 They can sell you into slavery, but they cannot remove your dream.
 Why is this so?
 Because the dream came from God, and only God can remove it or fulfill it.

-Just remember the next time someone you love attacks your motives and brings a charge against your character.
+Just remember this the next time someone you love attacks your motives and brings a charge against your character.
 The enemy tries to use those you love to separate you from the God who gave you a dream.
 Your job is to keep the dream alive; God will take care of the opposition.
 Your job is to remain firm in your commitment to the Lord; He will handle the details.

 Replacing the Dream